damirlj/modern_cpp_tutorials/README.md

 Let's go one step back - to the behavioral aspect of the (erased) type.
-We specify through the interface, the behavioral affordances as a gateway for parameterized
+We specify through the interface, the behavioral affordances as a _gateway_ for parameterized
-type-specific implementation that needs to cope with it, without imposing any relationship between types - through inheritance.
+type specific implementation that needs to cope with it, without imposing any relationship between types - through inheritance.
-It's also known as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) - what behaves as a duck,
-will be considered as a duck.
+It's also known as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) - what behaves as a duck, will be considered as a duck.
 This allows us to keep the interface and its parameterized type based implementation private (_pimpl idiom_).
 For that, we need an enclosing - wrapper type

 ```c++